Meet Andy Levin

 Person of Faith

 Andy grew up in a rather secular Jewish household, but has been very committed to Judaism in adulthood.
 He has been a board member and leader of Jewish congregations in suburban Washington, DC and Detroit.
-He is currently president of Congregation T’chiyah.
-He also serves as chair of the steering committee of Detroit Jews for Justice, an organization he helped create to activate Jews of all ages to fight for racial and economic justice in Detroit.
+He was formerly the president of Congregation T’chiyah.
+He also served as chair of the steering committee of Detroit Jews for Justice, an organization he helped create to activate Jews of all ages to fight for racial and economic justice in Detroit.

 Andy married his high school sweetheart Mary Freeman in 1991 and they have four kids, Koby, Saul, Ben and Molly.
 Mary and the kids are the center of his life, and time with them and gatherings of the extended Levin and Freeman clans take precedence over just about everything else.
 Andy believes supporting families in all their forms is crucial to building a healthy, sustainable economy.